-- 47. The objective of this project is to create flood risk maps (FRM) that show the potential and frequency of inundations in target areas in participating TC Member so that to increase the capacity on flood-related disasters risk reduction.
+- 44. The objective of this project is to create flood risk maps (FRM) that show the potential and frequency of inundations in target areas in participating TC Member so that to increase the capacity on flood-related disasters risk reduction.
 The expected outcomes is to enhance the capacity of TC Members for handing of ground observation data and satellite data for assessment of flood risk appropriately, which aligns with KRA2 of TC Strategic Plan and contribute to UN EW4All Pillar of "Detection, observation, monitoring, analysis, and forecasting".
-It was officially launched at TC 56th Session in early 2024. - 48.
-The proposed implementation plan for this project in 2024 which was approved at TC 56th Session was described as blow: - To select the participating Members and pilot river basins. - Commencement of the study, determination of target river basin(s), consideration of the methods, data collection and other preparatory works - 49.
+It was officially launched at TC 56th Session in early 2024. - 45.
+The proposed implementation plan for this project in 2024 which was approved at TC 56th Session was described as blow: - To select the participating Members and pilot river basins. - Commencement of the study, determination of target river basin(s), consideration of the methods, data collection and other preparatory works - 46.
 The project leader reported the implementation status and progresses in 2024 as below: - The Lower Pasak river basin as a target study site was chosen by recent frequent floods. - RRI (Rainfall-Runoff-Inundation) model is used for run off and inundation analysis.
 Dam and weirs will be modeled in the RRI model.
-2021 flood inundation area is used for model validation. - All necessary data, Dam, Rainfall, Water Lebel, Discharge, River Cross-Section Survey Results, Inundation Map, Land Use and Elevation, have been collected. - Flood mapping by flow scale based on the validated model will be developed. - 50.
-The implementation plan of the project for 2025 was proposed for approval at TC 57th Session as blow: - To improve flood mapping by flow scale.
+2021 flood inundation area is used for model validation. - All necessary data, dam, rainfall, water level, discharge, river cross-section survey results, inundation map, land use and elevation, have been collected. - Flood mapping by flow scale based on the validated model will be developed. - 47.
+The implementation plan of the project for 2025 was proposed for approval at TC 57th Session as below: - To improve flood mapping using flow scale with sensitive analysis, - To analyze the operation patterns of the Pasak Dam and the lateral inflow into the upstream section of Rama VI Dam to the downstream inundated area, - To combine the above factors to the inundation area using sensitivity analysis, and - To create the flood risk map by probability scale for Tha Ruea District and evaluate dam operation patterns using flood risk maps.